Looking for ways to refresh a living space? Try sprucing up furniture with some chalk paint to update a room.

 - Since there is a thick shellac finish, the piece needed to be stripped.

-- Place the coffee table on plastic or disposable drop cloth so clean-up is a breeze.
+- Place the coffee table on a plastic or disposable drop cloth so clean-up is a breeze.

 - Using a disposable container, pour stripper in and follow the manufacturer’s directions for application.